LITdevs/docs/docs/painfull/modules/intro.md

 | module name | no       | Name of the module |

 :::caution

-Do not include a organization or full URL.
+Do not include a organization or full URL, instead use only the name of the module.
 :::